 (c) On notification of the appointment of an Atomic Safety and Licensing Board, DOE shall update the application, eliminating all superseded information, and supplement the environmental impact statement if necessary, and serve the updated application and environmental impact statement (as it may have been supplemented) as directed by the Board.
-Any subsequent amendments to the application or supplements to the environmental impact statement must be served in the same manner.
+Any subsequent amendments to the application or supplements to the environmental impact statement application or supplements to the environmental impact statement.